 Signs and symptoms of prostate cancer

 Early prostate cancer usually causes no symptoms.
-Advanced prostate cancers can cause some symptoms, such as:
+But more advanced prostate cancers can sometimes cause symptoms, such as:

 - Problems passing urine, including a slow or weak urinary stream or the need to urinate more often, especially at night.

-- Pain in the hips, back (spine), chest (ribs), or other areas from cancer spread to bones
+- Pain in the hips, back (spine), chest (ribs), or other areas from cancer that has spread to bones

 - Weakness or numbness in the legs or feet, or even loss of bladder or bowel control from cancer pressing on the spinal cord.

-Other diseases can also cause many of these same symptoms.
+Other conditions can also cause many of these same symptoms.
 For example, trouble passing urine is much more often caused by benign prostatic hyperplasia (BPH) than cancer.
-Still, it is important to tell your doctor if you have any of these problems so that the cause can be found and treated, if needed.
+Still, it’s important to tell your doctor if you have any of these problems so that the cause can be found and treated, if needed.

 Last Medical Review: 12/22/2014